applike/docroutes/example.md

     number
     ```

-  - `202`: But if the server queues the task for insertion, maybe we just get a confirmation of success.Empty response
+  - `202`: But if the server queues the task for insertion, maybe we just get a confirmation of success.

+    Empty response

 ### Get task by ID

-Request a task by id.
+- Request a task by id.
 - Method: `GET`
 - Route: `/todo/:id`
 - Parameters: